yyang-pplus/yyang-pplus.github.io/_posts/2019-03-04-the-lifetime-of-a-temporary-and-its-extension-explained.md

 As you can see, it first constructs the temporary `Base` object.
 After that, the temporary object is destructed immediately, before reaching the line that prints out the name of the `main()` function.

-# Extend the Lifetime of a Temporary
+# Extend the lifetime of a temporary

 > Whenever a reference is bound to a temporary or to a subobject thereof, the lifetime of the temporary is extended to match the lifetime of the reference.[<sup>\[2\]</sup>](#references)